A Louisville home like this appears ready to sell! No visual problems and the landscaping looks amazing.

 If a buyer doesn't like your home the first time they visit, they surely won't return.
 Therefore, it's critical to have your house "on its best behavior" when the guests arrive.
 Remove as much clutter as possible.
 Make sure the grass is nicely trimmed.
 Turn on all the lights and open the blinds or curtains.

 Any little thing you can do to show that your home is well-cared for will improve your odds of impressing those buyers.
-For more tips, see Top 10 Ways to Prepare Your Louisville Property For Sale.
+For more tips, see the article linked at the top of this page.

 1. Poor Pricing

 Far and away, the most important aspect to selling your home is price.
 Simply stated, if the price is not right then buyers won't even consider your property.
 This is the point where having a savvy Realtor® on your team really pays off.
 They know the market, the area and can correctly evaluation the current condtion of your home.

 You shouldn't just consider comparable properties that have sold, but also what's currently on the market.
 Which areas are hot?
 Which are over-stocked?

 There are a dozen important factors to consider when determining the appropriate price.
 In the end, a good Louisville real estate agent will set an appropriate price range for you and then ask you to select the Asking Price.
 It's very important that you feel comfortable with the price.
 Even though you can always lower your price in the future, new listings get the lion's share of attention in the first two weeks after being listed.

 If you can avoid these pitfalls, I believe you'll find yourself ahead of the game and well on your way to selling your property.
 If I can help, please contact me.